mikependon/RepoDB.NET/_posts/2020-09-20-repodb-version-release-fsharp-classhandler.md

 ### Complete Support to FSharp

-The community requests and the initial complete support to F# programming language is part of the package.
+This release package comes with the initial complete support to F# programming language together with the various requests from the F# community.

 First, install the package.